 Agency Pricing Models

-According to industry surveys, Amazon PPC agencies typically charge:
+According to industry surveys, Amazon PPC agencies typically charge fees comparable to PPC agency pricing for other platforms:

 Choosing an Amazon PPC Partner